-c) Resolution 30 (Rev. Buenos Aires, 2017) of WTDC, on the role of the ITU Telecommunication Development Sector in implementing the outcomes of the World Summit on the Information Society (WSIS), taking into account the 2030 Agenda for Sustainable Development;
+c) Resolution 30 (Rev. Kigali, 2022) of WTDC, on the role of the ITU Telecommunication Development Sector in implementing the outcomes of the World Summit on the Information Society (WSIS), taking into account the 2030 Agenda for Sustainable Development;

-d) Resolution 37 (Rev. Buenos Aires, 2017) of WTDC, on bridging the digital divide;
+d) Resolution 37 (Rev. Kigali, 2022) of WTDC, on bridging the digital divide;

-e) Resolution 44 (Rev. Hammamet, 2016) of the World Telecommunication Standardization Assembly, on reducing the disparity among developing1 and developed countries in terms of standardization;
+e) Resolution 44 (Rev. Kigali, 2022) of the World Telecommunication Standardization Assembly, on reducing the disparity among developing1 and developed countries in terms of standardization;

 f) Recommendation ITU-T D.53 of the ITU Telecommunication Standardization Sector, on International aspects of universal service;

-g) Resolution 23 (Rev. Buenos Aires, 2017) of WTDC, on Internet access and its availability in developing countries and rate-setting principles for international connection to the Internet,
+g) Resolution 23 (Rev. Buenos Aires, 2017) of WTDC, on Internet access and its availability in developing countries and rate-setting principles for international connection to the Internet;

+h) Resolution 191 (Rev. Dubai, 2018) of this Conference, on Strategy for the coordination of efforts among the three Sectors of the Union,

 recognizing

+a) that there is a persistent digital divide consisting of a significant portion of the world’s population already covered by broadband not using the internet, as well as a notable coverage gap of people that still lack access to a broadband network;

+b) that developing countries are especially adversely affected by the digital divide, and the divide is also greater for people in rural, remote or otherwise underserved areas, for women and girls, for older people, persons with disabilities and for those who are members of vulnerable groups2;

+c) that a lack of affordable financing in least developed countries due to higher investment risks, particularly for small and medium-sized companies, provides an additional barrier to investment in connectivity infrastructure in those countries;

+d) that there are many factors which make closing the digital divide challenging, including lack of affordable services and devices for those who are in areas where there is coverage available, a lack of coverage in rural, remote, or otherwise underserved areas especially in developing countries, a lack of digital literacy and related skills, a lack of relevant local content and services, and discriminatory social factors;

-a) that the social and economic underdevelopment of a large part of the world is one of the most serious problems affecting not only the countries concerned but also the international community as a whole;
+e) that the social and economic underdevelopment of a large part of the world is one of the most serious problems affecting not only the countries concerned but also the international community as a whole;

-b) that the benefits of the advancement in information and communication technologies (ICTs) can create opportunities for digital services in developing countries, and enables digitization of the infrastructure which underpins the economy, including the digital economy;
+f) that the benefits of the advancement in information and communication technologies (ICTs) can create opportunities for digital services in developing countries, and enables digitization of the infrastructure which underpins the economy, including the digitalization of the economy;

-c) that the new technologies of telecommunication networks show potential for offering more efficient and economic telecommunication and ICT services and applications, particularly for unserved and/or underserved areas;
+g) that the new technologies of telecommunication networks show potential for offering more efficient and economic telecommunication and ICT services and applications, particularly for unserved and/or underserved areas;

-d) that WSIS highlighted that the ICT infrastructure is an essential foundation for an inclusive information society, and called for the commitment of all States to placing ICTs and ICT applications at the service of development;
+h) that WSIS highlighted that the ICT infrastructure is an essential foundation for an inclusive information society, and called for the commitment of all States to placing ICTs and ICT applications at the service of development;

-e) that the WSIS+10 High-Level Event, an expanded version of the WSIS Forum, held by ITU in collaboration with the United Nations Educational, Scientific and Cultural Organization (UNESCO), the United Nations Conference on Trade and Development (UNCTAD) and the United Nations Development Programme (UNDP), recognizes in its statement on the implementation of WSIS outcomes that, since the Tunis Phase of WSIS was held in 2005, the uses of ICTs have developed considerably and become a part of everyday life, accelerating social and economic growth, sustainable development, increasing transparency and accountability, where applicable, and offering new opportunities for both developed and developing countries to leverage the benefits of new technologies;
+i) that the WSIS+10 High-Level Event, an expanded version of the WSIS Forum, held by ITU in collaboration with the United Nations Educational, Scientific and Cultural Organization (UNESCO), the United Nations Conference on Trade and Development (UNCTAD) and the United Nations Development Programme (UNDP), recognizes in its statement on the implementation of WSIS outcomes that, since the Tunis Phase of WSIS was held in 2005, the uses of ICTs have developed considerably and become a part of everyday life, accelerating social and economic growth, sustainable development, increasing transparency and accountability, where applicable, and offering new opportunities for both developed and developing countries to leverage the benefits of new technologies;